FADL285/Front-End-Development-Roadmap/README.md

 # Before you start:

-First, you should read about [The Front-end Developer Profession &nbsp; :newspaper: ](https://frontendmasters.com/guides/learning-roadmap/front-end-developer-profession/)
+First, you should read about [The Front-end Developer Profession &nbsp; :page_facing_up: ](https://frontendmasters.com/guides/learning-roadmap/front-end-developer-profession/)

 ## After this section, you should know: